|Pvt. Raymond Fulton

 In 1941, Ray was living in Bellaire, Ohio, and working as a highway worker when he was inducted into the U.S. Army at Fort Hayes, Columbus, Ohio.
 He was sent to Ft.
 Knox, Kentucky, for basic training and was assigned to C Company, 192nd Tank Battalion.

-The 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers in the late summer of 1941.
+The 192nd was sent to Louisiana to take part in maneuvers from September 1 through 30.
 According to members of the battalion, they, as members of the Red Army, broke through the Blue Army's defensive and were on their way to capture it's command center when the maneuvers were suddenly canceled.
 The commanding general of the Blue Army was George S. Patton.

 From Camp Polk, the battalion traveled west over four different train routes.
 Arriving in San Francisco, the soldiers were ferried to Ft.
 McDowell on Angel Island.
 On the island, the soldiers were given physicals and inoculated for tropical diseases.
 Those with health issues were released from service and replaced.